 - a) "Immigration Options for Victims of Crimes" at intake and upon release.
 The brochure should be provided in the detainee's primary language. - b) Pamphlet for K-1, K-3, IR-1/CR-1, and F2A Immigrant Visa Applicants under the International Marriage Broker Regulation Act (IMBRA).
-This pamphlet is available in various languages on the State Department website.
-121 The IMBRA pamphlet should be readily available at all FRCs and distributed to detainees.
+This pamphlet is available in various languages on the State Department website.120 The IMBRA pamphlet should be readily available at all FRCs and distributed to detainees. - c) "Special Immigrant Juvenile Status: Information for Child Welfare Workers" should be translated into Spanish and should be provided at intake and upon release to all FRC detainees.